slbailey/Retrovue/docs/contracts/resources/CollectionIngestContract.md

   - `canonical_uri`: persisted from the resolved local path (native OS path; not `file://`).
   - Canonical identity: `canonical_key` and `canonical_key_hash` are derived from canonical path + collection.
   - `hash_sha256`: computed natively by ingest at create-time when the local file is reachable; otherwise left null.
+  - Initial lifecycle state and approval decided by confidence scoring (see 5) Confidence & Auto-State).

 4) Enrichment
 - Attached ingest-scope enrichers run in priority order.